 Periods define cyclical time features using radial basis functions:

-For users working in Jupyter Notebooks or Quarto, the entire ENTSO-E pipeline can be executed using the Python API.
-This approach is highly recommended for safety-critical research as it allows for precise control over time windows and hyperparameters.
+For users working in Jupyter Notebooks or Quarto, the entire ENTSO-E pipeline can be executed through MultiTask — the same path the CLI’s train and predict subcommands take.
+This approach is recommended for research as it gives precise control over time windows and hyperparameters.

 File Paths